 DISCLAIMER EXAMPLE OR REQUIRED TEXT APPLICABLE DOCUMENTS Federal Contracting Statement (marketing materials) Example Text: "[carrier's legal or marketing name] is a [plan type] with a Medicare contract.
 Enrollment in [carrier's legal or marketing name] depends on contract renewal."
-Required on all materials where specific carriers and plans are mentioned, except those specifically excluded by CMS Required elements in statement (see Note below): Example Text (Carrier Specific): "[Carrier's legal or marketing name] is a [plan type] with a Medicare contract.
+Required on all materials where specific carriers and plans are mentioned, except those specifically excluded by CMS Required elements in statement (see Note below).
+Example Text (Carrier Specific): "[Carrier's legal or marketing name] is a [plan type] with a Medicare contract.
 Enrollment in [carrier's legal or marketing name] depends on contract renewal."
-Legal or marketing name Type of plan (e.g., HMO, PPO, PFFS, PDP) Enrollment depends on contract renewal Example Text (Generic): "Plans are insured or covered by a Medicare Advantage organization with a Medicare contract and/or a Medicare- approved Part D sponsor.
+Example Text (Generic): "Plans are insured or covered by a Medicare Advantage organization with a Medicare contract and/or a Medicare-approved Part D sponsor.
 Enrollment in the plan depends on the plan's contract renewal with Medicare."

 DISCLAIMER EXAMPLE OR REQUIRED TEXT APPLICABLE DOCUMENTS Materials Developed by a TPMO "We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options."
-Required on: All TPMO marketing materials, including all print materials, TV ads, that are used, created, or distributed by a TPMO and that meet the definition of "marketing" All TPMO websites (prominently displayed) Provided verbally within the first minute of a sales call Provided electronically when communicating with a beneficiary through email, online chat, or other electronic means of communication Note: Disclaimer is not required for TPMOs that truly offer every option in a service area.
+Currently we represent [insert number of organizations] organizations which offer [insert number of plans] products in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options."
+Required on: All TPMO marketing materials, including all print materials, TV ads, that are used, created, or distributed by a TPMO and that meet the definition of "marketing" All TPMO websites (prominently displayed) Provided verbally within the first minute of a sales call Provided electronically when communicating with a beneficiary through email, online chat, or other electronic means of communication Note: A different disclaimer is required for TPMOs that truly offer every option in a service area.
 Star Ratings (marketing) Required Text: "Every year, Medicare evaluates plans based on a 5-star rating system."
 Required on any document that references Star Ratings.
 Promoting Drawings, Prizes or Free Gifts (marketing) Example Text: "Eligible for a free drawing, gift, or prizes with no obligation to enroll."
 Example Text: "Free gift without obligation to enroll."
 Required when promoting drawings, prizes, or free gifts.
 The statement must make it clear that that there is no obligation to enroll in the plan.